dboissier/mongo4idea/README.md

 If you double-click on another collection, a new tab will be created for it.

 If you want clear a collection or database, you can do so by right clicking on it and selecting **Drop collection/database** (shortcut is `DELETE`).
 Be cautious with this operation, it should not be used in a production environment.

+**[NEW]**
+* When selecting a database or a collection, you will see the `stats` in the below panel
+* When selecting a collection, you can import JSON file by right-clicking and selecting `Import data` menu item.
+Select your JSON file and click on `Replace all content` option if needed.
+* When selecting a server, you can copy its configuration

 ### Mongo collection tab view